dbt-labs/docs.getdbt.com/website/snippets/available-tiers-iprestrictions.md

 :::info Limited to certain Enterprise tiers

-IP restrictions can be configured in organizations using these dbt Cloud Enterprise tiers:
+Organizations can configure IP restrictions using the following dbt Cloud Enterprise tiers:
  * Business Critical
  * Virtual Private

+To learn more about these tiers, contact us at <sales@getdbt.com>.

 :::